corumgold/multiverse-inventory-app/README.md

 ### Tier I: MVP Application
 - As a User, I want to view all items in inventory
-  - Sequelize Model for Item
+  - (DONE) Sequelize Model for Item
-  - Name, Description, Price, Category, Image
+  - (DONE) Name, Description, Price, Category, Image
-  - Express Route to GET all Items
+  - (DONE) Express Route to GET all Items
-  - Front-end View for all Items
+  - (DONE) Front-end View for all Items
 - As a User, I want to view any individual item
   - Express Route to GET one Item
   - Front-end view for one item (click to see)